AverageMarcus/blog/src/posts/2025-04-30-my-technical-speaking-tips.md

 Just before you step up on to the stage I recommend **removing your conference badge** so it doesn't distract or get caught on anything and **emptying your pockets** to avoid things jingling or distracting you mid-talk.

 Be sure to **stay hydrated** while giving your talk.
 If the organisers don't provide you with a bottle of water be sure to get your own drink to take up with you.
 Often the stage will be lit by very bright and very hot lights and you will feel your throat going dry in no time!

+I can't believe I forgot this, so thank you to [Oriel Jutty](https://infosec.exchange/@barubary/114431272916715726) for reminding me about this one - make sure you **go to the toilet before your talk**!
+Especially withe the "stay hydrated" tip above you really don't want to get a few minutes into your talk and then be distracted by your bladder.
+I usually end up going to the toilet several times in the hour running up to my talk! 😅

 ### Giving the talk